 HEAT HEALTH CLIMATE Workshop — March 17 in Blum Hall

-On March 17, BCCN and Berkeley Law’s CLEE, with funding from the School of Public Health, brought 60+ Berkeley/LBL researchers and Bay Area heat/health/climate practitioners together to inspire and inform on strategies for a more heat resilient Bay Area.
+Here is the draft memo on NEXT STEPS for this exciting new Bay Area working group on heat, health and climate.
+Earlier this year BCCN and Berkeley Law’s CLEE, with funding from the School of Public Health, brought 30+ Berkeley/LBL researchers and 30+ Bay Area heat/health/climate practitioners together to inspire and inform on strategies for a more heat resilient Bay Area.
 The half-day workshop in Blum Hall was the first step in a larger Bay Area initiative on heat/health projects and research studies.
 The slide deck, including lightning presentations by 14 participants, is here.
 The 10-page handout on projects and research studies is here.
 The agenda is here and the list of attendees with contact info is here.
-Most importantly, here is the draft memo on NEXT STEPS for this exciting new working group.
 Questions? email firstname.lastname@example.org

 Resources for Community-Engaged Research